Salahudin-cloud/simple-ecomerce-ci4/README.md

 1. clone this project and place in **`htdoc`**
 2. after that open the folder project and open folder database
 3. open xampp and activited mysql with apache  after that import the database
+4. open the folder project and type  `composer install`
-4. open your IDE and navigate to : `app/Config/Boot/Database.php` and config the database like this :
+5. open your IDE and navigate to : `app/Config/Boot/Database.php` and config the database like this :
 ```
   public array $default = [
     'DSN'      => '',